All Episodes

 So you have to have people on the ground that are able to do it.

-I I'm less inclined.
+I'm less inclined.

-I'm not against teachers that Want to be trained that would feel comfortable carrying a firearm with them concealed.
+I'm not against teachers that want to be trained, that would feel comfortable carrying a firearm with them concealed.

-And so I I think it's you're really looking at retired policemen, retired military, and yes, I think I would have them armed.
+And so I think it's you're really looking at retired policemen, retired military, and yes, I think I would have them armed.

-You know, in this listening session, I thought the president did a remarkable job.
+You know, in this listening session, I thought the President did a remarkable job.

-I thought on CNN you got the same predictable fake news that they wanted to make a Jerry Springer show out of it, and they did.
+They wanted to make a Jerry Springer show out of it, and they did.

-And I think there's a better way to talk to each other rather than you're a murderer, murderer, murderer, and you know, burn her.
+And I think there's a better way to talk to each other rather than, you're a murderer, murderer, murderer, and, you know, burn her.

-I mean, really, that's news.
+I mean, really, that's news?

 It was pretty pathetic.